omriLugasi/release-toolkit/docs/CONFIGURATION_FILE.md

 }
 ```

-For each commit pattern you need to provide the following:
+For each commit pattern, you need to provide the following:
-- `pattern` - Regex pattern to apply on the messages.
+- `pattern` - A regex pattern to apply to commit messages.
-- `upgrade` - Which version should I upgrade too, `major`.`minor`.`build` (`ignore` means, do nothing, no release or tag and no publish).
+- `upgrade` - The type of version upgrade to apply, (`major`.`minor`.`build`) `ignore` means no action is taken (no release, tag, or publish).
-- `title` - When release toolkit create change log on your release, all the commits that returns true on this pattern will under the title that you provide.
+- `title` - The title under which matching commits will be grouped in the changelog created by the Release Toolkit.